oauth-wg/oauth-selective-disclosure-jwt/main.md

 In this example, a complex object such as those used for ekyc (todo reference) is used.

-The Issuer is using a following object as a set of claims to issue to the Holder:
+These claims are the payload of the SD-JWT:

 {#example-complex_structured-sd-jwt-claims}
 ```json